hd-code/chameleon-chess-logic/docs/developer-guide.md

 Side-effects include:
 - reading/writing to files or databases
-- altering input parameters or global variables
+- reading/altering global variables
 - producing any kind of screen output
+- altering input parameters

 **Your functions should not have any of these side-effects.** Excessively use the return value of your functions.